Miami Grand Theft Lawyer

 Facing grand theft charges can upend your life.
 However, with the proper counsel and a vigorous defense, the possibility of a positive outcome increases dramatically.
 One study found that over a five-year period, instances of convictions with jail time for non-violent felonies fell by around 8%.

 Whether you are facing a lesser felony charge or a third-degree grand theft accusation, Barry M. Wax, Attorney at Law, is prepared to offer a consultation and guide you toward a strong defense.
 We can fight your charges and seek reduced penalties to protect your freedom, reputation, and well-being.
 There is no reason to face litigation alone.
-Contact us today for a free consultation and learn how we can help you defend your rights.
+Contact us today for a consultation and learn how we can help you defend your rights.

 Practice Areas